zackjewell/zjnety/_src/sections/work.md

 ---

 ### I design and build websites.
-My experience has provided me with the opportunity to work with a wide range of clients, always with a focus on design and development.
-This background gives me a valuable perspective on how to work with different types of teams and individuals.
-I perform well in a variety of environments, and I am deeply knowledgeable about a lot of topics inside the design and development world.
-My experience ranges from small one-off projects with solo entrepreneurs to complex projects with large corporations.
-I am passionate about design and development that drives results.
-I can more work samples upon a request.

-### Responsive Web Design
 I started my web design career as Responsive Web Design was bursting onto the World Wide Web.
 I have worked on many web projects and the vast majority have been responsive web sites.
 I want to build sites that follow best practices and are as accessible to as many people as they can be.
 I also have extensive experience building/maintaining pattern libraries and working with existing code bases and branding guidelines.

 ### Performance